himalayanelixir/pi-inky-phat/README.md

 1. Download the latest image from <https://github.com/nmcclain/raspberian-firstboot/releases>
 2. Use etcher to write to the SD card (<https://www.balena.io/etcher/>)
 3. Copy over ```image-setup/firstboot.sh``` and ```image-setup/wpa_supplicant.conf``` to boot partition of SD card.
 Remember to edit the `wpa_supplicant.conf` file with the details for your wifi network
 4. Put the SD card into Raspberry Pi and boot.
-This will take a while but but shouldn't take more than 20 mins.
-If it does something probably went wrong.
+This will take a while but shouldn't take more than 20 mins.
+If it does, something probably went wrong.
 5. Once the script has run you will see the current time in UTC on the Inky pHAT display.

 ## <a name='Usingdisplay.py'></a>Using display.py